GoogleCloudPlatform/professional-services/examples/cloud-datafusion-functions-plugins/README.md

 Let's say you run your incremental pipeline once every 5 minutes.
 When running an incremental pipeline, you have to filter the records by a specific field (e.g., `lastUpdateDateTime` of records > latest watermark value - buffer time) so it will sync the records that were updated since your last incremental sync.
 Subsequently, a merge and dedupe step is done to make sure only new/updated are synced into the destination table.

-## CheckPointReadAction, CheckPointUpdateAction
+## `CheckPointReadAction`, `CheckPointUpdateAction`

 **Plugin Description**
 Creates, reads, and updates checkpoints in incremental pull pipelines.

-`CheckPointReadAction` - reads checkpoint in Firestore DB and provides the data during runtime as environment variable
+`CheckPointReadAction` - reads checkpoints in Firestore DB and provides the data during runtime as environment variable

-`CheckPointUpdateAction` - updates checkpoint in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)
+`CheckPointUpdateAction` - updates checkpoints in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)

 For now these plugins only support timestamp values - in the future, integer values can potentially be added.
 ### Dependencies